Blosc/c-blosc2/ANNOUNCE.md

-# Announcing C-Blosc2 3.0.1
+# Announcing C-Blosc2 3.0.2
 A fast, compressed, and persistent binary data store library for C.

 ## What is new?

-This release is a bugfix release meant mainly to distro package maintainers.
+This release is a bugfix release:

-It introduces a new BLOSC_DEPENDENCY_MODE to choose BUNDLED, EXTERNAL, or AUTO dependency resolution, defaulting to BUNDLED for compatibility.
-It also avoids dependency CMake variables polluting the Blosc2 package install dir.
+* Fix for windows when using ctx API from multiple threads.
+Closes #763.
+  Thanks to Christoph Gohlke (@cgohlke).

+* Harden metalayer APIs against invalid lengths and unsafe memory usage.
+  PR #758.
+Thanks to @metsw24-max.

+* Fix DELTA pipelines after byte-transforming filters (e.g. shuffle).

 For more info, see the release notes in: